kaethis/CS2040_qselect/README.md

 - [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html) Here's a definitive list of every single built-in exception Python has to offer; especially useful for when trying to determine which exception to raise is most appropriate.

-- [RANDOM.ORG - Integer Generator](https://www.random.org/integers/) Random number generator where the the randomness comes from atmospheric noise.
+- [RANDOM.ORG - Integer Generator](https://www.random.org/integers/) Random number generator where the randomness comes from atmospheric noise.
 Pretty cool!